mfreyipj/gsv-website_CODE-Challenge/README.md

 You can find all of my code in the folders "Front-End" and "Back-End" which contain the code for the user-end (Front-End) and for the admin panel/content management system (Back-End).

 Professional software-engineers always plan what they want to do first.
 Because I have never done this before and because you wanted me to document my progress, I decided to try this as well.
-So I, before I started to code, did a full inventory of how the website looked before the challenge.
+So I, before I started to code, first created a rough schedule for my progress (Documentation/timetable) and did a full inventory of how the website looked before the challenge.
 It helped me to get a feeling for what was in place already and helped me to write down want I wanted to achieve during the challenge.
 After finishing coding I did another inventory of how the website looked now.This helped to look back on what I had achieved and describes what the user can now do with the website and how it has changed in comparison to the website that existed before the challenge.
 Both of the inventories are located in the folder "Documentation/inventories".

 If you want to check out the before and after practically yourself instead of reading the inventories, please feel free to do so.